 On a related note, quality backlinks are one of the most critical factors that Google uses to determine search engine rankings.
 The more people are linking to your content and to your domain, the more authority you are seen as having.
 The more authority you have, the higher your pages rank in the search results.

-Publishing video content on sites like YouTube, on social media, or even on an OTT service or VOD platform is the perfect opportunity to not only earn referral traffic but also quality traffic that can dramatically boost your rankings.
+Publishing video content on sites like YouTube, on social media, or even on an over-the-top (OTT) service or video-on-demand (VOD) platform is the perfect opportunity to earn not only referral traffic but also quality traffic that can dramatically boost your rankings.
 Not only that, but this will also have a positive ripple effect across your social media efforts.
-Don't forget that although Google does keep the exact architecture of its own algorithm a secret to prevent people from gaming the system, there's a very strong (and very real) correlation between high volumes of social shares and higher positions in search engine results pages.
-Yes, it's true that this is largely an indirect impact—but it's an impact just the same, and it's one that you can't afford not to pay close attention to.
+Don’t forget that although Google does keep the exact architecture of its own algorithm a secret to prevent people from gaming the system, there’s a very strong (and very real) correlation between high volumes of social shares and higher positions on search engine results pages.
+Yes, it’s true that this is largely an indirect impact—but it’s an impact just the same, and it’s one that you can’t afford not to pay close attention to.

 5. Video Helps Improve the Value of Your SEO